-The Ijams Crag is located just off the Burnett Ridge Trail in the Ross Marble section of Ijams and offers outdoor climbing opportunities for both beginner and experienced climbers.
-The site features a cliff line with moderate grades, solid rock, reliable access and close proximity to downtown Knoxville.
+Located just off the Burnett Ridge Trail in the Ross Marble Area, the Ijams Crag offers outdoor climbing opportunities for both beginner and experienced climbers.
+The site features a cliff line with moderate grades, solid rock, and reliable access, and is close to downtown Knoxville.

 Photos by Paul Efird